-- Communicate with AHSI's team members, trainers and other students politely and in a courteous manner. - Not use obscene, threatening or disrespectful language or images. - Consider the views and opinions of others. - Respond in a timely manner when dealing with requests and requirements of the course. - Communicate and act honestly. - Respect any confidential information. - Acknowledgement and being responsible for their own actions. - Ensure compliance with AHSI's Policies and Procedures, Student Handbook, legislation and regulations at all times. - Value diversity and respect differences between people. - Awareness and respect of cultural backgrounds, race, age, gender, marital status, religious belief, political affiliation, disability or sexual preference.
+- Communicate with AHSI's team members, trainers and other students politely and in a courteous manner. - Not use obscene, threatening or disrespectful language or images. - Consider the views and opinions of others. - Respond in a timely manner when dealing with requests and requirements of the course. - Communicate and act honestly. - · Respect any confidential information. - Acknowledgement and being responsible for their own actions.